Raymond Luc Levasseur: Early life

 Levausseur was born in southwest Maine, to French-Canadian immigrant parents from Quebec.
 Growing up, he experienced both poverty and bigotry, being called "frog", "papist", "lazy" and "stupid"—ethnic slurs and stereotypes targeting his French-Canadian background, French language, and Catholic upbringing.

 Levausseur, his parents, and grandparents all worked in textile mills:

 "My grandparents went to work in the textile mills at 13 and 14.
 My mother and father went into those mills at 16.
 My turn came at 17, when I misrepresented my age to a mill boss in order to work on a machine making shoe heels.
 From the earliest years I'd watched my family and predominantly French Canadian neighbors enter and leave the mills.
 Now I followed them into an exceedingly unpleasant experience."

-In an essay written from Marion Prison in 1992 called "My Blood Is Quebecois", Levaussuer recalls how, to him, "[my] French and class identity were inseparable," and "the roots of my political vision and militancy extend deep into life as a French Canadian worker."
+In an essay written from Marion Prison in 1992 called "My Blood Is Quebecois", Levasseur recalls how, to him, "[my] French and class identity were inseparable," and "the roots of my political vision and militancy extend deep into life as a French Canadian worker."

-At 18, Levausser left Maine for Boston, where he found work as a dockworker.
+At 18, Levasseur left Maine for Boston, where he found work as a dockworker.

 In 1965, Levasseur enlisted in the United States Army, and was sent to Vietnam two years later, for a 12-month tour of duty.
 This experience began to radicalize him as the treatment and ridicule of the Vietnamese people and culture reminded him of the white supremacy he'd experienced growing up.
 He began to feel strong opposition to fighting against the Vietnamese, who he felt were struggling for their right to self-determination.
 In discussions and reading with a British anarchist in his unit, Levasseur developed a personal political analysis about imperialism and war.